joregs/BDA_Labo1_rPlaces/README.md

 ### Rank colors attempt #2:

-Processing ranking using inverted index took **5823 ms** and returned the same as in the navie ranking method.
+Processing ranking using inverted index took **5823 ms** and returned the same as in the naive ranking method.
 There is a significant performance improvement compared to the first method because the index is much quicker to go through than actual data records, which makes sense.